Endava/BEEQ/packages/beeq-angular/README.md

 ### Add BEEQ styles and assets

+> [!TIP]
-> ❗️The icons SVG are shipped in a separate folder.
-Projects will need to include `node_modules/@beeq/core/dist/beeq/svg` in their build and try to make it in a certain way that it respond to: `http://<domain>/svg`
+>  BEEQ uses SVG icons and these assets are shipped in a separate folder.
+You can use the `setBasePath` method to set the path to the icons.
+Make sure that your project bundle the icons in a way that they are accessible from the browser.

+You can move the icons from the node_modules folder to your assets folder and set the path like this:

 ```json
 /** angular.json */